Sanna Marin: Personal life

-Awards
+Awards and reception

 Marin was on the list of the BBC's 100 Women announced on 23 November 2020.
 On 9 December 2020, she was selected by Forbes to rank 85th on the list of The World's 100 Most Powerful Women.
 In 2020 she became a Young Global Leader of the World Economic Forum.
 Marin was selected for the cover of Time magazine's "Time100 Next" theme issue, which showcases one hundred influential leaders from around the world.
 In the December 2022 Financial Times selected Marin on the 25 most influential women list.

-Also, the French magazine Marie Claire ranked Marin as one of the most influential women in its "1st Annual Power List".
+The French magazine Marie Claire ranked Marin as one of the most influential women in its "1st Annual Power List".
 The German newspaper Bild has praised Marin as the "coolest politician in the world".
-In 2022, The Australian Broadcasting Corporation named Marin as the icon of progressive leadership.
+In 2022, The Australian Broadcasting Corporation said Marin was an icon of progressive leadership.